 - Replace the default self-signed certificates that the server components of Nexthink use to identify themselves and, optionally, the certificates generated by the federation to secure the communication with the Collectors.
-Substitute them for certificates signed by a public or in-house CA.
+Substitute them for certificates signed by either a public or an in-house CA.

 - Define a hierarchy.